QuentinRa/blog.quentinra.dev/maths/optimization/uo/geometric.md

 **System**

 Write a system of equations using the matrix.
 A column of your matrix is a row of the system.
-Each row of your matrix is a variable ``delta_i`` where i is the row number.
+Each row of your matrix is a variable
+``delta_i`` where i is the row number.
 Each line of the system is equal to *0*.

 <p>\[\sum\limits_{i=1}^{m} \alpha_{ij}\delta_{i} = 0\]</p>

-Then add another equation : **the sum of all deltas is 1**.
+Then add another equation: **the sum of all deltas is 1**.
 And solve and find all deltas.

 <div><b>Find the solution</b> \(\nu\) (nu)</div>